 - Microsoft Word

 - Email software

-Career changers with experience as a Textile or Garment Presser sometimes find work in one of the following fields:
+Those who work as a Textile or Garment Presser sometimes switch careers to one of these choices:

 - Graders and Sorters, Agricultural Products